laravel/laravel/readme.md

 Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
 The [Laravel documentation](https://laravel.com/docs) is thorough, complete, and makes it a breeze to get started learning the framework.

-If you're not in the mood to read, [Laracasts](https://laracasts.com) contains over 900 video tutorials on a range of topics including Laravel, modern PHP, unit testing, JavaScript, and more.
+If you're not in the mood to read, [Laracasts](https://laracasts.com) contains over a thousand video tutorials on a range of topics including Laravel, modern PHP, unit testing, JavaScript, and more.
 Boost the skill level of yourself and your entire team by digging into our comprehensive video library.

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for helping fund on-going Laravel development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](http://patreon.com/taylorotwell):
+If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://www.patreon.com/taylorotwell).

 - **[Vehikl](http://vehikl.com)**
 - **[Tighten Co.](https://tighten.co)**